What is Donor Egg?

 - In the case of donor eggs, while chances of pregnancy are similar to that of conventional IVF, the donor’s age is a key factor that impacts success rates.

-What is the basic procedure?
+What is the basic procedure of Donating Eggs?

 - The steps followed for an IVF stimulation procedure are followed until the eggs are collected.